myesain/strict-object/README.md

 #### Refactoring

-Existing code can be updated to take advantage of many features of the library can be accomplished without having to update all of the business logic surrounding it.
+Existing code can be updated to take advantage of many features of the library without having to update all of the business logic surrounding it.
 For example, a method expecting an array of data as it's argument can be easily refactored to take advantage of the type-hinting and data-privacy features of the library.

 First, create the new class: